macocu/GINCO-Genre-Annotation-Guidelines/_pages/non-textual_examples.md

 title: Examples of Non-textual (lists)
 ---

+With "non-textual", we mean paragraphs which do not contain full sentences, but just an enumeration of words, lists of titles and similar, usually with very little verbs.

 Example 1

 > Deep basket: • Possibility of turning in the direction of travel or vice versa • The frame is plastic • Cradle function • Soft removable cushion • PVC leather handle • Cover • Folding roof with window • Window in a deep basket contains a net • Easy and fast system of attachment and removal Sports part: • Possibility of installation in the direction of travel and vice versa • Adjustable back cover (3 levels) • 5-point seat belt • Leg protection